josxha/flutter_map_plugins/flutter_map_cache/README.md

 - Many tile providers **require users in their tile usage policy** to cache tile requests.
 This decreases the load on those servers and is important especially if they are donation based like the OpenStreetMap.
+- Commercial tile providers normally charge per tile request.
+By caching tiles you can reduce the amount of tile requests and **lower your costs**.
 - Caching map tiles provides a **better user experience** since the region the user visited **loads nearby instantly**.
 Most of the time a user visits the same regions often, e.g. because it is the region he lives in.
-- Especially raster tiles that are used by default on flutter_map, the data consumption can be high really fast.
-Caching tiles **lowers the amount of used mobile data and bandwidth** with itself is an enthusiasm factor you don't want to miss out on.
+- Especially raster tiles that are used by default on flutter_map, the data consumption can be high quite fast.
+Caching tiles **lowers the amount of used mobile data and bandwidth**.

 ## Features